intel/nauta/docs/user-guide/actions/experiment.md

 # experiment Command

 This overall purpose of this command/subcommands is to submit and manage experiments.
-Following are the subcommands for the dlsctl experiment command.
+Following are the subcommands for the nctl experiment command.

  - [submit Subcommand](#submit-subcommand)
  - [list Subcommand](#list-subcommand)